brickbots/PiFinder/docs/source/user_guide.rst

 The PiFinder is a self-contained telescope positioning device.
 It will let you know where your telescope is pointed, provide the ability to choose a particular target (like a Galaxy or other DSO) and direct you on how to move your telescope to find that object.
 There are some other nice features along with these core functions, but the PiFinder is designed primarily as a way to get interesting objects into your eyepiece so you can take a look at them.

-The primary way PiFinder determines where your telescope is pointing is by taking photos of the sky and using stars contained therein to determine where it's pointing.
-Having the camera of the PiFinder

-This user manual is divided into several sections which you can access using the links at the top of any section.
+This user manual is divided into several sections which you can access using the links to the left.
+Now, let's dig deeper into the various functions of the PiFinder!

 Observing Screens